 No Contaminants

-During both normal operations and when pigging or otherwise cleaning its Pipeline, the Interconnected Party shall ensure that all gas it injects at a Receipt Point is free of both dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons to an extent that might damage or interfere with the proper operation of any First Gas Equipment or First Gas’ Pipeline, either immediately or over time.
+During both normal operations and when pigging or otherwise cleaning its Pipeline, the Interconnected Party shall ensure that all gas it injects at a Receipt Point is free of dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons, that might damage or interfere with the proper operation of any First Gas Equipment or First Gas’ Pipeline, either immediately or over time.

 Provide Gas Testing Results

-The Interconnected Party shall on request promptly provide First Gas with copies of any data from monitoring, measuring or testing of gas undertaken pursuant to this section 6, including for up to 5 years prior to the date of the request.
+The Interconnected Party shall on request promptly provide First Gas with copies of any data from monitoring, measuring or testing of gas undertaken pursuant to this section 6, including for a period of up to 5 years prior to the date of the request.
 First Gas may disclose such information to any other person, including by publishing that information on OATIS.

-The Interconnected Party agrees that any injection by it of Non-Specification Gas shall constitute a failure to act as a Reasonable and Prudent Operator.
+The Interconnected Party acknowledges and agrees that, for the purposes of the definition of “Reasonable and Prudent Operator”, this section 6 and section 16, any injection by it of Non-Specification Gas shall constitute a failure by the Interconnected Party to act as a Reasonable and Prudent Operator.

+Capped Amounts means the amounts specified in section 16.4(a) and (b) (as adjusted in accordance with section 16.5 as applicable);

-Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due consideration to the interests of the other users of the Transmission System;
+Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due regard to the other interconnected parties and Shippers who also use the Transmission System to inject, convey or receive Gas and First Gas;

 LIABILITIES